Table of Contents

 For budget travel, the Balkans are great if you don’t mind the infrastructure not being quite so advanced.
 I particularly loved solo travelling in Albania!

-Australia, New Zealand and Canada are also safe and beautiful options but, similar to Europe, they’re expensive, plus (in my personal opinion) not so culturally interesting if you’re coming from a Western country.
+Oceania: Australia and New Zealand are also safe and beautiful options but, similar to Europe, they’re expensive, plus (in my personal opinion) not so culturally interesting if you’re coming from a Western country.
 But, depending on your motivation for travel, this may not be a problem.

 Read next: tips for Europe solo female travel